RobRendell/gTove/README.md

     * "Flatten layers into new image & save" option to generate a new map image with the painted layers baked in, set grid params to that of the underlying map, clear the paint layers and replace the current map + paint layers.
     * Export+import/copy+paste individual paint layers, to move them between maps/tabletops.
 Rescaling layers.
+    * "Smart brush" that can draw a wall with crosshatch pattern on one side, for underground/dungeon maps.
+    * Paint transparent sections (i.e. cut holes in the base map image)?
+    * Miyagiyoda: Brush sizes above 2
+    * Miyagiyoda: Square brush
+    * Miyagiyoda: Nice to have is drawing polygons (sides definable) both filled and outlline.
+Does mean that a stroke size and colour needs to be added to the brush in general, though.

 * Pieces roster improvements:
     * When configuring and you add a new column, should auto-scroll to the bottom, where the new column details appears.